MephistoDevelop/graphql-typescript/README.md

 Graphql API with Apollo Server TypeORM and Typescript

-commands used to create the project:
+commands used to create this project:

 > npm init -y